We are looking for session proposals for UX Scotland on 29-31 May.

 Topics of interest

 Here are some topics that we are interested in to get your ideas flowing.
-This is not an exhaustive list, if you think you have something to talk about that would be of interest to our community, please submit it.
+We will be updating this list for 2024, and it is by no means an exhaustive list, if you think you have something to talk about that would be of interest to our community, please submit it.

 - Lean qualitative research

 - AI impact to UX